Yoswell/Hackernotes/public/machines/Writeup.md

 ####
 <div class="info">

-> The group **staff** on Linux/Unix systems it is traditionally used to grant its members certain additional permissions that normal users do not have, but without giving them full administrator (**root privileges**).
-For example, on some distributions, users in staffThey may create files in system directories where normally only root could do so, or they may have permissions to use certain commands or access restricted resources.
+> The group **staff** on Linux/Unix systems it is traditionally used to grant its members certain additional permissions that normal users do not have, but without giving them full administrator (*root privileges*).
+For example, on some distributions, users in staff.
+They may create files in system directories where normally only root could do so, or they may have permissions to use certain commands or access restricted resources.
 </div>

 ####